craigthomas/CoCo3Java/README.md

 Megabug).
 * `cassetteROM` - the full path to the ROM file used in the cassette recorder.
 * `drive0Image` - the `DSK` image to be used in drive 0.
-* `drive1Image` - the `DSK` image to be used in drive 0.
+* `drive1Image` - the `DSK` image to be used in drive 1.
-* `drive2Image` - the `DSK` image to be used in drive 0.
+* `drive2Image` - the `DSK` image to be used in drive 2.
-* `drive3Image` - the `DSK` image to be used in drive 0.
+* `drive3Image` - the `DSK` image to be used in drive 3.
+* `leftJoystick` - the name of the detected joystick to use as the left joystick.
+* `rightJoystick` - the name of the detected joystick to use as the right joystick.

-Leaving any one of the keys out will result in the emulator ignoring that particular ROM image.
-An example YAML configuration file that specifies ROMs to use for the system, cartridge slot, cassette, and drive 0 is as follows:
+Leaving any one of the keys out will result in the emulator ignoring that particular configuration option.
+An example YAML configuration file that specifies ROMs to use for the system, cartridge slot, cassette, joystick, and drive 0 is as follows:

 ```
 systemROM: "C:\Users\basic3.rom"
 cartridgeROM: "C:\disk11.rom"
 cassetteROM: "C:\Users\zaxxon.cas"
 drive0Image: "C:\megabug.dsk"
+leftJoystick: "usb gamepad"
 ```

 If you start the emulator without command-line arguments, it will look for a configuration file named